umarhassan-mitodl/21w.730-3-spring-2001/content/pages/syllabus.md

 Plagiarism
 ----------

 Plagiarism is the **unattributed** use of someone else's ideas or words, whether paraphrased or duplicated exactly.
 It results in penalties from "F" grades to expulsion.
 Plagiarism robs you of finding out what you think; it also robs the author.
 Avoid it.
-For details, visit [MIT Online Writing Center](http://web.mit.edu/writing); MIT students may consult _The Mayfield Handbook of Technical & Scientific Writing_ online about citing sources.
+For details, visit {{% resource_link "5420df9d-3119-4b85-a277-372f1a24d969" "MIT Online Writing Center" %}}; MIT students may consult _The Mayfield Handbook of Technical & Scientific Writing_ online about citing sources.

 Grades
 ------